Empire of Japan: Nationalism and decline of democracy

 From September 1931, the Japanese were becoming more locked into the course that would lead them into the Second World War, with Araki leading the way.
-Increasing authoritarianism, ultranationalism, militarism, and expansionism were to become the rule, with fewer voices able to speak against it.
+Increasing totalitarianism, ultranationalism, militarism, and expansionism were to become the rule, with fewer voices able to speak against it.
 In a September 23 news conference, Araki first mentioned the philosophy of "Kōdōha" (The Imperial Way Faction).
 The concept of Kodo linked the Emperor, the people, land, and morality as indivisible.
 This led to the creation of a "new" Shinto and increased Emperor worship.